ip413/presidential-election-poland-2020-research/README.md

 ## Results

-There is so many interesting things in such simple thing like presidential election, especially when political scene is so polarized.
+There is so many interesting things in such simple thing like presidential election, for example:

-For example:
 * some candidates have official result above average from polling stations and some below:
     ![](script/../scripts/001-official-vs-average/results/results-official-vs-average.png)
 * some have higher results form polling stations with high ratio of invalid votes, some lower